shopware/shopware/adr/2023-05-10-experimental-features.md

 API routes and also entity definitions (that automatically will be mapped to the auto-generated CRUD-API) can be marked as experimental, meaning that they are also not covered by the backwards compatibility promise.
 The experimental state then will be reflected in the OpenAPI definition for those routes.
+To do so add the `Experimental` tag to the OpenApi definition of the route and add a hint that that route currently still is experimental in the summary for that route, and use the `@experimental` annotation on the entity definition class.

 ### Admin